jesssekeogh/devefi_jes1_icpneuron/README.md

 **"_Maturity" source**

 This hidden ICRC-1 account is used internally to forward your ICP maturity to your destination account.
-Any maturity claimed from spawned neurons is routed here first before being forwarded to your destination.
+Any disbursed maturity is routed here first before being forwarded to your destination.

 ## Vector Destination Accounts